 After an explosion at the school, the X-Men went their separate ways.
 But they must unite once again under the leadership of Wolverine to prevent an inevitable war while also dealing with present problems.

 X-Men, still grieving over the death of Phoenix (Jean Grey), are investigating a case of a missing mutant girl in Northern Japan.
 This leads them to a mysterious virus that turns mutants into monsters.
 U-Men and the Inner Circle want it.

 The Incredible Hulk teams up with Red Hulk, She-Hulk, Skaar, and Rick Jones aka A-Bomb to battle the forces of evil in front of cameras for Rick's web-based series to show the Hulk is more hero than monster.

 Animated series centering on the X-men after the school was attacked by an unknown force and Professor X vanishes.
 Wolverine tries to bring the X-Men back together to find out what happened.
 Eventually they find Professor X in a comatose state.
-But he contacts them from the future where he awakes.
-And they have deal with new challenges.Written by
+But he contacts them from the future where he has awakened.
+And they have to deal with new challenges.Written by

 9 of 13 people found this review helpful.

 Was this review helpful to you?